mradocy/BaseUnityProject/README.md

 * Run create-base-unity-project.cmd.
 It will use KDiff3 to copy the files from BaseUnityProject to the new Unity project.

 * create-base-unity-project.cmd can then be deleted from the new Unity project.

+* (optional?)
+Source can then be renamed to the project name?